samithawijesekara/HTML-boilerplate-with-extra-libraries/README.md

 ## 02.Online Web Development HTML Structure <a name="Online"/>
 When you are develop website using internet connection this template is usefull for you.
-In this template I have included Bootstrap, Jquery and Animate.css with CDN links.
+In this template I have included Bootstrap, Jquery and Animate.css with CDN links to index.html file.
 So you can easily  design, develop and testing your website with internet connection.
 ### Folder Structure:

 - style.css